 The book provides step-by-step instructions on how to improve your reading skills in order to read faster than the average 300 words per minute.

 It is a hefty book, with tons of useful tips and drills that really help readers master the art of speed reading.

-If you’ve ever been frustrated by being a slow reader, this book might be what you’re looking for.
+If you’ve ever been frustrated by being a slow reader, Speed Reading With the Right Brain: Learn to Read Ideas Instead of Just Words might be what you’re looking for.
 It will help increase your reading speed and improve your comprehension.

 Engaging the right side (big-picture thinking) of the brain enriches your reading experience.
 It allows you to grasp concepts and ideas rather than merely memorizing words from the reading material.

 In addition to helping you become a faster reader, this book can help improve your visualization skills.
 Within its pages are at least 20 reading exercises that tap into the power of the right side of your brain.

 4. 10 Days to Faster Reading by the Princeton Language Institute and Abby Marks-Beale

 This book promises to equip you with speed reading skills in days rather than the months that it usually takes to become a fast reader.